TwoRingSoft/Pippin/README.md

 #### Adapters

 These may have concrete objects implementing the functionality directly, or if there is already a great 3rd party doing the job well, provide an Adapter implementation to that dependency.
+Each Adapter has a separate CocoaPods subspec (or should–some still are in Core; this will be straightened out more when multiple implementations may be chosen from).
 The following adapters for third-party frameworks are currently available:

 - Alerter: [SwiftMessages](https://github.com/SwiftKickMobile/SwiftMessages)
 - BugReporter: [PinpointKit](https://github.com/Lickability/PinpointKit)